RasaHQ/rasactl/README.md

 *  pass for Linux
 *  Microsoft Windows Credential Manager for Windows

-***Notice*** For Linux is used `pass` as a credential storage, `pass` requires to be installed and configured before you use the `rasactl auth` command.
+***Notice*** For Linux is used `pass` as credential storage, `pass` requires to be installed and configured before you use the `rasactl auth` command.
 Below you can find an example of `pass` installation and configuration.

-`pass` instalation and configuration for Linux Ubuntu.
+`pass` installation and configuration for Linux Ubuntu.

 1. Install `pass`.